squeetus/SongLibrary/readme.md

 	install the node dependencies and run the server
 	> npm install
-	> node server.js
+	> node back/server.js

-	>node server.js
 	>Server running on port 3000/
 	>connected to database
 	>database and table created
 	>songs seeded

 #### Endpoints:
 	- GET 		/getAllSongs	returns a JSON object containing an array of songs from the database
 	- POST		/song 	expects a JSON object with song attributes
 	- PUT 		/song	expects a JSON object with song attributes; updates based on id (pk)
 	- DELETE	/song	expects a JSON object with an id of the song to delete
 	- POST		/saveList expects a JSON object of song attributes, returns an error roughly 1 in 5 attempts

 ### Front end setup